Lucky's house seems to be based off of Egyptian tombs. Not helping is the fact that he has K.K. Dirge playing in his house...

 Although not an actual Dream Town, with Animal Crossing Plaza for the Wii U allowing people to share Dream Town codes, Video Game Cruelty Potential arose.
 Simply put, people could share these or even MAKE THEIR TOWN scary, and then people wanna just kick that Wii U cotroller.

-The original Animal Crossing will randomly start up with a deep voice saying "Nintendo" not unlike the one in Luigi's Mansion, and then while it usually shows a random character walking around, this time it shows a villager carrying an axe randomly chopping down trees.
+The original Animal Crossing started up with a voice saying "Nintendo" that differs depending on how many times you've loaded the title screen without powering down, with the cycle repeating.
+Eventually, it will start up with a deep voice saying "Nintendo" not unlike the one in Luigi's Mansion, and then while it usually shows a random character walking around, this time it shows a villager carrying an axe randomly chopping down trees.
 Here's an example of this

 One of the possible conversations between "Grumpy" and "Peppy" villagers.
 It starts off innocent enough, but the conversation ends up saying "I keep an (insert random object here) under my pillow when I sleep" from the Peppy villager.
 In this Peppy villager's case, she says "I keep a knife under my pillow when I sleep".
 The Grumpy villager will have a look of shock and says she's nuts as the chat ends.
 Though just awkward randomness, it is very unsettling.

-In New Leaf, one of the reasons an Uchi villager can give for wanting to move is because she wants to take part in a gang war.
-Yes, its mitigated by the fact that moved out villagers occasionally visit your Main Street, but still!
+In New Leaf, one of the reasons an Uchi villager can give for wanting to move is because she wants to take part in a turf war, mistakenly thinking they're just throwing dirt around.
+It's mitigated by the fact that moved out villagers occasionally visit your Main Street, but still!

 When you accidentally hit a villager with a net.
 Nothing is more scary than the fear that they hate you.